-At any time during a dealing day when the ACD is willing to issue shares it must also be prepared to redeem shares.
-The ACD will buy back shares from registered shareholders at not less than the price determined at the next Valuation Point following receipt of redemption instructions less any dilution levy.
+At any time during a dealing date when the ACD is willing to issue shares it must also be prepared to redeem shares.
+The ACD will buy back shares from registered Shareholders at not less than the price determined at the next Valuation Point following receipt of redemption instructions less any dilution levy.

-The ACD may refuse to redeem a certain number of shares if the redemption will mean the shareholder is left holding shares with a value of less than the minimum initial subscription of $\pounds 100,000$ (one hundred thousand pounds sterling).
+The ACD may refuse to redeem a certain number of shares if the redemption will mean the Shareholder is left holding shares with a value of less than the minimum initial subscription of £100,000 (one hundred thousand pounds sterling).